 The institute has implemented a documented policy and process for managing critical incidents that could affect the overseas student's ability to undertake or complete a course, such as but not limited to incidents that may cause physical or psychological harm.
-Refer to the section: Critical Incident Policy
+The written record of any critical incident and remedial action taken by the institute for at least two years after the overseas student ceases to be an accepted student.